 Ridiculed by John Cooper Clarke through verse.
 Dissed by Henry Rollins in a spoken word engagement, in Ireland of all places.
 The butt of the joke of South Park‘s and Robin Williams’ comedy routines.
 How did Bono, the incredibly famous singer of U2, one of alternative rock’s most successful bands, become such an object of ridicule.

 Today we look at the prime reasons, we think, Bono (real name Paul David Hewson) has become anathematized by many of rock’s listeners.
+One of the singularly most hated singers in rock, as well as one of music’s most recognizable characters.
+How has it all come to this and is this son of Ireland responsible for his reputation?

 Perceived as pompous